WICG/turtledove/FLEDGE.md

     }
     ```

 The `browserSignals` argument must be handled carefully to avoid tracking.
 It certainly cannot include anything like the full list of interest groups, which would be too identifiable as a tracking signal.
 The `renderUrl` can always be included since it has already passed a k-anonymity check, for example, but the winning `interestGroupName` will only be present if it has exceeded the threshold which gates daily updates.
 Similarly, the browser may limit the precision of the bid and desirability values to avoid these numbers exfiltrating information from the interest group's `userBiddingSignals`.
 On the upside, this set of signals can be expanded to include useful additional summary data about the wider range of bids that participated in the auction, e.g. the second-highest bid or the number of bids.
+Additionally, the `dataVersion` will only be present if the `Data-Version` header was provided in the response headers from the Trusted Scoring server.

 The `reportResult()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.
 The output of this function is not used for reporting, but rather as an input to the buyer's reporting function.